apache/trafficcontrol/docs/source/api/server_server_capabilities.rst

 ``POST``
 ========
-Associates a Server Capability to a server.
+Associates a :term:`Server Capability` to a server.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"